for Cold Climate Housing and much more

 If you have removed all the flowing water sources and only have water going in that is actually perculating through the grass, you may have no more problem.
 If this slows down but does not eleminate the problem, then you will probably have to eventually rebuild the retaining wall and this time be sure to provide a good gravel buffer between the clay and the wall as well a total drainage, probably to a sump pump to avoid saturating the clay with water.

-Keywords: Anchor, Stone, Garden, Landscaping, Downspouts, Brick, Drainage, Clay, Ice Lenses, Soil, Mortar, Masonry, Walls, Driveway, Sidewalk, Curb, Frost Heaving, Water Pressure, Water Penetration, Ground, Temperature, Footings, Gravel, Rock, Frost, Freezing, Water, Ice, Drains, Sump Pump, Problems
+Keywords: Anchor, Stone, Garden, Landscaping, Downspouts, Brick, Drainage, Clay, Ice Lenses, Soil, Mortar, Masonry, Walls, Driveway, Sidewalk, Curb, Frost Heaving, Water Pressure, Water Penetration, Ground, Temperature, Footings, Gravel, Rock, Frost, Water, Freezing, Ice, Drains, Sump Pump, Problems

 Article 2180